Create a sink connector by Lenses.io from Apache Kafka® to MongoDB

 TOPIC_LIST

-: The list of topics to sink divided by comma -
+: A comma-separated list of Kafka topics to sink. -

 KCQL_TRANSFORMATION